 The entire farm is organic.
 Rice straw is used in the buffalo pens to keep flies down, making managing the enormous amount of manure much easier and this also provides a rich organic fertilizer which is used on the farm and also sold.

-They are currently establishing a mini-farm, where tourists can come and experience the farm.
-Tourists can interact with buffalo, collect eggs, from Laos’s best chicken coop, and eat in the new cafe.
-This is due to open by 30 October 2017.
+In 2017 a mini-farm was established, where tourists can come and experience the farm.
+Tourists can interact with buffalo, pigs, rabbits,collect eggs from Laos’s ritziest chicken coop, and sample cheeses and other delicious produce in the new cafe.

 See http://www.laosbuffalodairy.com for more information.